AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 > **Note**
 >
-> Note that subscribing processors don't manage their own threads.
+> Note that subscribing event processors don't manage their own threads.
 > Therefore, it is not possible to configure how they should receive their events.
 > Effectively, they will always work on a sequential-per-aggregate basis,
->  as that is generally the level of concurrency in the Command Handling component.
+>  as that is generally the level of concurrency in the command handling component.

 {% tabs %}
 {% tab title="Axon Configuration API" %}